-Based on this discussion, the Plan Commission should determine whether to schedule a special working meeting to discuss this zoning code further or to move forward and set a public hearing date for these proposed changes.
+Based on this discussion, the Plan Commission should determine whether to discuss further or to move forward and set a public hearing date for these proposed changes.
 Staff will also send the draft to the County once there is a recommendation from the Plan Commission.